stryker-mutator/stryker-net/src/Stryker.CLI/README.md

 ```

 If you want to integrate these settings in your existing settings json, make sure the section is called stryker-config and run stryker with the command `--config-file-path <relativePathToFile>` or `-cp <relativePathToFile>`.

+#### Custom thresholds
+If you want to decide on your own mutation score thresholds, you can configure this with extra parameters.

+`dotnet stryker --threshold-break 50 --threshold-low 75 --threshold-high 90`

+The defaults are respectivly: `60` `70` `80`